France Telecom slashes dividend as price war bites

 Analysts had expected third-quarter revenue of 10.74 billion euros and EBITDA of 3.62 billion, according to a poll of 12 analysts.

-Pellissier said the cash flow pressure meant France Telecom would have to be prudent on acquisitions to protect its credit rating and keep its net debt to EBITDA multiple close to two.
+Pellissier said the cash flow pressure meant France Telecom would have to be prudent on acquisitions to ensure it kept its net debt to EBITDA multiple close to two and protect its credit rating.

 "Yoigo would be a small acquisition ... so it is probable that we will submit an indicative offer," he said.